rosedu/rosedu-people/CONTRIBUTING.md

+These guidelines are here to help people collaborate, learn and contribute to a great Open Source Software project!

 ## Creating an issue

 An issue must be specified so everyone who reads it and knows how People looks like knows __what__ must be done and __why__.

 We want the issues to be specified this way in order to make any developer, new or with experience, understand the __problem__ and implement it as good as he can.

 A good starting template is this one.
-You can copy/paste it from [here](https://raw.github.com/rosedu/rosedu-people/master/doc/issue_template.md)
+You can copy/paste it from [here](https://raw.github.com/rosedu/rosedu-people/master/doc/issue_template.md).

 #### Need